 How You Can Help

 Children are often the most vulnerable in the face of war or disaster.
-Your gift to our Humanitarian Response Fund will help us reach more kids who are suffering through the Syrian conflict and other crises around the world.
+Your gift to our Syria Crisis Response will help us reach more kids who are suffering through the Syrian conflict.
 Donate today.>